By Ahmed Fawzy Gad and James Skelton

 In the rest of this tutorial, we’ll focus on just two classes.
 The next section discusses three key metrics calculated using the confusion matrix.

 The confusion matrix offers four different and individual metrics, as we’ve already seen.
-Based on these four metrics, other metrics can be calculated which offer more information about how the model behaves:
+Based on these four metrics, other metrics can be calculated that offer more information about how the model behaves:

 The next subsections discuss each of these three metrics.